March 25, 2025

 • 'Is every nationality eligible to apply for PR?'
 All nationalities can apply for Permit Masuk and there have been successful applicants from many different countries.

 • 'How long does the process take?'
-My application took less than 3 years in total.
-I have read of other recent approvals that took between 3 and 9 years.
+My application took under 3 years.
+I have read of other recent approvals that took between 3 and 10 years.
 Some applications have taken much longer.
 In January 2025, the Ministry of Home Affairs (KDN) announced that cases will be decided within 6 months after all immigration and police interviews and checks are completed.
-Those checks take time, so the entire process could still take a few years.
 See: https://www.bernama.com/en/news.php/?id=2386610

 • 'How many applications are successful?'
 Between 2020 and 2024, 52% of Permit Masuk applications were successful, while 48% were rejected.
 Over 12,000 applications were approved during that 5 year period.
 See: https://www.bernama.com/en/news.php/?id=2386610

-• 'Am I allowed to leave Malaysia during the LTSVP period?'
-Yes, overseas trips are permitted, but it must be evident to Immigration that Malaysia is your full-time home.
+• 'If I go overseas during the LTSVP period, will it affect my eligibility for PR?'
+Overseas trips are permitted, but it must be evident to Immigration that Malaysia is your full-time home.

 • 'What fees are payable?'
-Successful applicants must pay Immigration RM120 when collecting the Permit Masuk, and RM40 to JPN when applying for a Red IC.
+Successful applicants must pay Immigration RM120 when collecting the Permit Masuk certificate, and RM40 to JPN when applying for a Red IC.

 • 'Should I pay an agent to help me get PR?'
 No. The application must be completed in person by the applicant and their Malaysian spouse.
 Agents cannot submit applications or attend interviews on your behalf.
 Any social media posts that claim they can help a foreign spouse get PR are likely to be scams or costly services that you do not need.